kelscahill/cahillscreative/wp-content/plugins/google-listings-and-ads/readme.txt

 = 2.9.8 - 2025-02-04 =
 * Tweak - Replace WooCommerce logo with Woo 2.0 Brand.

-= 2.9.7 - 2025-01-28 =
-* Tweak - Adjust some query and table functions.
-* Tweak - Allow mapping of a Google ID without a prefix.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/google-listings-and-ads/trunk/changelog.txt).